elizrp/jdbc-training/README.md

 ### Structure

-- Two helper classes that create db connection via different design patterns.
+- Two helper classes that create db connection via different design patterns
-- Sample data is generated with the help of JavaFaker -> implemented in CustomerHelper class
+- Sample data is generated with the help of JavaFaker -> implemented in CustomerHelper class.
-- CustomerDaoImpl class which implements CRUD operations.
+- CustomerDao class which implements CRUD operations
+- Different implementations of mapping result data can be found in CustomerDaoResultSet, CustomerDaoResultSetMapper and CustomerDaoDBUtils
-- All operations can be tested through the main() method in DatabaseManager class.
+- All operations can be tested through the main() method in DatabaseManager class